RyleeGM/Pin2020/README.md

 A tool using Intel's Pin framework to get the instruction trace of a program.

+**Note:** This tool does not use compression so files can become very large and formatting will start to breakdown

 ## Motivation
 This tool was created to provide execution traces for analysis and benchmarking of different architectural implementations.